Tsimane - Pluma Lodge

 Angler Fly Fishing in Crystal-Clear Stream

-The Pluma River is a crystal-clear freestone river that runs from south to north, parallel to the Mosetenes Mountain Range.
-The river has an incredibly rich topography and is wider and more open than some of Tsimane’s other rivers.
-The Pluma’s wide banks, mainly composed of round, smooth gravel and rock, make for easier wading.
-Further upstream, the river gets steeper with rugged terrain.
+The Pluma River is a crystal-clear freestone river flowing from south to north, parallel to the Mosetenes Mountain Range.
+This river has diverse topography and is wider and more open than some of Tsimane’s other rivers.
+The Pluma’s wide banks, mainly composed of round, smooth gravel, and rock, make for easier wading.
+As you head further upstream, the river becomes steeper with rugged terrain.

 Upper Pluma River - Higher Sector